: of, relating to, or devoted to this world and its pursuits rather than to religion or spiritual affairs

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'worldly.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-First Known Use of worldly
+First Known Use

-before 12th century
+before the 12th century